MichaelCurrin/jekyll-blog-demo/README.md

 - Replace the `baseurl` value in the [config](/_config.yml) with your own project's name.
 - To change the theme, set one in both the [config](/_config.yml) and [Gemfile](/Gemfile).
 Both are needed for a local builds, while only the config needs to be set for Github Pages builds, at least for the builtin themes on Github Pages.

+You can remove these and add more content pages or blog posts.
+If you don't need markdown you can convert files from `.md` to `.html` and change the content.

 ## Gems